nasa/trick/trick_sims/SIM_robot/README.md

 The position of the end-effector is highly non-linear and heavily coupled with respect to the joint angles required to produce said position.
 However, the velocity of the end-effector is linearly related to the joint velocities required to produce it, which forms the basis of the controller described below.
 The non-linearity of the position equations, and the linearity of the velocity equations, will be shown in the next sections.

 For a robotic system, the number of directions the end-effector can move is determined by the number of degrees of freedom, i.e. the number of joints, and how they are layed out.
 In general, each joint allows motion in another direction.
 This two degree-of-freedom manipulator can move in $x$ and $y$, but not $Z$.
-Adding more degrees of freedom than you need to move in all your desired directions makes a system *kinematically dedundant*, and while those are super fun and interesting, they are beyond the scope of this tutorial.
+Adding more degrees of freedom than you need to move in all your desired directions makes a system *kinematically redundant*, and while those are super fun and interesting, they are beyond the scope of this tutorial.

 ### How to Layout Points, Frames, and Joint Angles